Drew McIntyre: Beginnings (2007–2009)

-McIntyre moved to WWE's developmental territory Florida Championship Wrestling in 2008 and won the FCW Florida Heavyweight Championship the following year.
+McIntyre moved to WWE's developmental territory Florida Championship Wrestling, where he won the FCW Florida Heavyweight Championship.

-Galloway signed with WWE in late 2007 and made his official debut on 12 October 2007 episode of SmackDown! under the modified ring name of Drew McIntyre.
+Galloway signed with WWE in 2007 and made his official debut on 12 October 2007 episode of SmackDown! under the modified ring name of Drew McIntyre.
 Accompanied by his on-screen mentor Dave Taylor, McIntyre defeated Brett Major with a roll-up, establishing himself as a villainous character.
 At the beginning of 2008, McIntyre was separated from Taylor and moved to the Raw brand, making his official debut on 6 January episode of Heat as a face, defeating Charlie Haas.

 In September 2007, McIntyre went to Louisville, Kentucky for Ohio Valley Wrestling (OVW) and later, he was sent to the new farm territory, Florida Championship Wrestling (FCW).
 In FCW, he won the FCW Florida Tag Team Championship with Stu Bennett and the FCW Florida Heavyweight Championship.